The Houston Rockets (21-60, 7-33 Away) travel to face the Washington Wizards (35-46, 19-21 Home) Sunday at Capital One A...

 Despite finishing with the worst record in the league, the Houston Rockets did not have the 1st pick in the 2022 NBA Draft.

 Houston Rockets fans are always looking for more information about when their team plays the next game.
 For all the information you have been craving and more, be sure to check the top of this page.
 Here at SportsTips, we list all the information you need like the tip off time, location of the game and the all important NBA odds.

 Where did the Houston Rockets finish the season?

-The Houston Rockets finished the 2019-20 NBA season in 4th in the Western Conference.
+The Houston Rockets finished the 2021-22 NBA season last in the Western Conference.

 How many games did the Houston Rockets win?

 The Houston Rockets won 20 games during the 2021-22 NBA season.